-My approach to teaching Entrepreneurship is through theory and application.
-Students will be guided through industry research and creating a business for the feasibility analyses.
-Students will learn what is takes to run a profitable business.
+My approach to teaching Management is through theory and application.
+Students will be guided through the body of knowledge, lessons, and videos on the subject.
+You will learn to recognize situations and the correct methods of applying concepts at work.
 I will teach you practical skills sets that transfer to employment.